magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 Children crowd around her, arms wrapping her like a tide.
 Lucy, tears streaking her face, clutches the stethoscope against her chest.
 She looks down at the girl playing Dora, then—slowly—she raises her head, her voice trembling but gathering strength.

 Lucy (as Boots, but also as herself):
-“My heart… it’s here.
+"My heart… it’s *here*.
 You can hear it, can’t you?
 It beats.
-It beats because it's *real*.
+It beats because it's *real*."

-I’m Boots, yes—but I’m also *Lucy*.
-And my heart belongs on this stage, with all of you.”

-The children cheer, voices ringing bright as bells.
-Dora claps with delight, Swiper tugs her hand, and the little animals crowd closer, laughing.

 At the edge, Catherine watches, her eyes wet, her smile proud.